 [To demonstrate what the results would look like after data collection we simulated a dataset of 1000 participants using Qualtrics and reported our analyses below based on that dataset.
 Results will later be updated in full to a sample of 1164 and the real data.]

 We recruited a total of 1000 US American participants through Prolific (Mage = 50.8 SD = 29.9, 237 females, 247 males, 516 other or did not disclose).
+We used Prolific’s filters to restricted the location to the US using “standard sample”, we set it to “Nationality: United States”, “Country of birth: United States”, “Place of most time spent before turning 18: United States”, “Minimum Approval Rate: 95, Maximum Approval Rate: 100”, “Minimum Submissions: 50, Maximum Submissions: 100000”.

 [Stage 1 note: We will first pretest the survey duration and technical feedback with 30 participants to make sure our time run estimate was accurate and adjusted pay as needed, the data of the 30 participants will not be analyzed other than to assess survey completion duration, feedback regarding possible technical issues and payment, and needed pay adjustments.
 Unless in the case of serious technical issues that affect data quality and require survey modification, these participants will be included in the overall analyses.]